Skip to content

 else txtURLServiceImpots.setText(codeBase+"/"+urlServiceImpots);

-// Children spinner - between 0 and 20 children
+// spinner Children - between 0 and 20 children

 }//moreInit

-//Initialize the component
+//Initialize component

 private void jbInit() throws Exception {